4d/docs/versioned_docs/version-20-R4/Events/onDoubleClicked.md

 The `On Double Clicked` event is generated when the user double-clicks on an object.
 The maximum length of time separating a double-click is defined in the system preferences.

-If the [`On Clicked`](onClicked.md) or `On Double Clicked` onDoubleClicked.md object event property is selected for an object, you can detect and handle the clicks within or on the object, using the `FORM event` command that returns [`On Clicked`](onClicked.md) or `On Double Clicked`, depending on the case.
+If the [`On Clicked`](onClicked.md) or `On Double Clicked` object event property is selected for an object, you can detect and handle the clicks within or on the object, using the `FORM event` command that returns [`On Clicked`](onClicked.md) or `On Double Clicked`, depending on the case.

 If both events are selected for an object, the `On Clicked` and then the `On Double Clicked` events will be generated when the user double-clicks the object.

 ### 4D View Pro

-This event is generated when the user doubl-clicks anywhere on a 4D View Pro document.
+This event is generated when the user double-clicks anywhere on a 4D View Pro document.
 On this context, the [event object](overview.md#event-object) returned by the `FORM Event` command contains:

 |Property|Type|Description|
 |---|---|---|